UW-CTRL/AA548-spr2024/bite-size-notes/week-3-e-optimal-control-theory.md

 where $x$ is the _state_ taking values in $\mathbb{R}^n$, $u$ is the _control input_ taking values in some control set $U \subset \mathbb{R}^m$, $t$ is _time_ , $t_0$ is the _initial time_ , and $x_0$ is the _initial state_, and both $x$ and $u$ are functions of time.

-##### Cost function:
+##### Cost functional:

 It associates a cost with each possible behavior.
 For a given initial data $(t_0, x_0), the behaviors are parametrized by control functions $u$.
 So, the cost function assigns a cost value to each admissible control.
-We will denote cost functions by $J$, which take the form,
+We will denote cost functionals by $J$, which take the form,

 $$
 J(u) := \int_{t_0}^{t_f} L(t,x(t),u(t))dt + K(t_f,x_f)